droosma/blog/content/post/generative-ai-hello-world/index.md

     - Retrieval Augmented Generation
 ---

-I recently gave my first talk at an international conference, as mentioned in [this post](https://roosma.dev/p/virtual-hideaway-international-talk/).
-It was an exciting experience, and I'm pleased to share it went well.
-In this blog, I'll tell the story I shared during that talk.
+I recently had the privilege of delivering my first talk at an international conference, a milestone I'm excited to have shared in [this post](https://roosma.dev/p/virtual-hideaway-international-talk/).
+The experience was exhilarating, and I'm pleased to report it went well.
+In this blog, I'll recount the journey I shared during my talk—how to set up a Retrieval Augmented Generation (RAG) system for your projects.

-These days, Generative AI is becoming very common.
-A basic concept in this field is [Retrieval Augmented Generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview), which involves using relevant information to enhance the creation process.
-Essentially, it uses a large set of data, far more than what could typically be included directly in a prompt.
+## Why Retrieval Augmented Generation (RAG)?

+In the rapidly evolving landscape of Generative AI, a foundational concept has emerged: Retrieval Augmented Generation (RAG).
+Detailed in [Microsoft's overview](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview), RAG enhances the creative process by leveraging a vast dataset—much more extensive than what can be directly incorporated into a prompt.

+RAG's importance cannot be overstated as it addresses several limitations inherent to Large Language Models (LLMs):

-As of now, the most advanced version of the GPT-4 model can handle 128,000 [tokens](https://platform.openai.com/tokenizer), which equates to about 100,000 words.
-While this might seem like a lot, it's actually not that much in practice and can be quite expensive, costing \$1.28 for each request at a rate of \$0.01 per 1,000 tokens.
+- **Cost Efficiency**: The most advanced GPT-4 model can process up to 128,000 [tokens](https://platform.openai.com/tokenizer), equivalent to about 100,000 words.
+Despite appearing ample, this often proves insufficient in practice and incurs a steep cost of $1.28 per request, at $0.01 per 1,000 tokens.

-Rather than attempting to cram all information into one prompt, the idea is to store information in a database that can be searched and filtered.
-This way, when someone asks a question, the system retrieves a subset of relevant information to use in a special prompt for generating the answer.
-This method is not just cost-effective; it also makes it easier to [ground](https://everything.intellectronica.net/p/grounding-llms) the base model with updated information without needing to [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) it frequently.
+- **Answer Verification**: Just as recalling specific details from long-ago learned material is challenging without citing exact sources, LLMs face a similar issue.
+They generate answers based on their training data but cannot specify the source of their information, making verification difficult.

+- **Availability of Information**: The state-of-the-art `gpt-4-0125-preview` model's training data extends only up to December 2023.
+Thus, it lacks any information published after this date.
+This gap means it cannot provide insights on recent developments, such as a new product line.
+Furthermore, when data confidentiality is a priority, and information isn't publicly accessible, traditional models like GPT-4 offer no assistance.

+RAG offers a compelling solution by maintaining information in a searchable database rather than embedding all new or missing details directly into the prompt.
+Upon receiving a query, the system fetches a relevant information subset to formulate an answer.
+This method is not just more economical; it also supports source verification, thereby mitigating the dissemination of inaccurate information through a technique known as [grounding](https://everything.intellectronica.net/p/grounding-llms).
+Additionally, RAG reduces the need for [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) and altogether avoids the need for model retraining to incorporate new information.

-You might have seen RAG in action through services like [Azure AI Search](https://azure.microsoft.com/en-us/products/ai-services/ai-search/), which allows you to upload your data and then applies RAG behind the scenes.
-It searches and filters through the data as needed, utilizing Azure's AI capabilities to provide relevant results.
+One can see RAG in action through platforms like [Azure AI Search](https://azure.microsoft.com/en-us/products/ai-services/ai-search/), which employs RAG to sift through uploaded data, utilizing Azure's AI capabilities to furnish pertinent outcomes.

-In my talk, I focused on "How to set up a RAG system for your own projects?"
-At its core, a basic RAG setup requires an Extract, Transform, Load (ETL) pipeline, which brings its own challenges.
-To simplify, I'll break down the ETL pipeline into two main parts: [Ingestion](#ingestion) and [Retrieval](#retrieval).

-Let's get started.

 ## Approaches to RAG